‘Game Of Thrones’ Spoilers: Will Dead Characters Be Brought Back To Life?

 — Highsnobiety (@highsnobiety) February 23, 2017

-This, then, will lead to absolute chaos…at least if you believe the latest Game of Thrones spoilers from High Snobiety.
+This, then, will lead to absolute chaos; at least if you believe the latest Game of Thrones spoilers from High Snobiety.
 While the outlet doesn’t go on to suggest that dead characters will be brought back to life, it does say that we can expect nothing but surprises this season.

 “Sophie Turner (Sansa Stark) might have accidentally revealed a bit of a spoiler regarding seasons 7 and 8 of the HBO show.
 She said: “We’re about to start shooting the next X-Men, we’ve just finished shooting season 7 of Thrones, and I’ve got a couple of movies to do before X-Men starts.
 And then we go on to season 8.”

 This, of course, means that Sansa will definitely be alive for the rest of the series.
-Or, in the alternative, she could get killed and brought back to life.
+Or, in the alternative, she could get killed and then be brought back to life.
 After all, if it worked for Jon Snow…

 What do you think of this latest round of Game of Thrones spoilers?
 Are you excited for the new season?